Abu Muhammad al-Juwayni: Death

-He died in the year 1046.
+He died in Nishapur on the Dhu'l-Qa'da 438 (May 1047).
 Abu Salih al-Mu'adhdhin said: "I gave Abu Muhammad his funeral bath.
 When we were wrapping him in the shroud I saw his right arm to the arm-pit luminous like the moon.
 I was bewildered, then I said to myself: these are the blessings of his legal responses."

 Reception

-Al-Sabuni said: "If Shaykh Abu Muhammad had been born among the Israelites, they would have transmitted his immense merits to us and he would have made their pride."
+Abu Uthman al-Sabuni said: "If Shaykh Abu Muhammad had been born among the Israelites, they would have transmitted his immense merits to us and he would have made their pride."

 Ibn Asakir narrates from his maternal uncle, `Abd al-Wahid ibn `Abd al-Karim al-Qushayri the son of Imam Abu al-Qasim: "In his time our [Ash`ari and Shafi`i] imams and the verifying scholars among our companions saw in him such perfection and high merit that they used to say: If it were permissible to hold that Allah sent another prophet in our time, it would not have been other than he."